Health Topics

 Two types of tests are commonly used to diagnose RSV infections:

-- Molecular tests called RT-PCR (polymerase chain reaction) tests look for genetic material from the RSV virus in your sample.
-These tests can find smaller amounts of the virus than antigen tests.
+- Molecular tests called RT-PCR (polymerase chain reaction) tests look for genetic material from the virus in your sample.
+These tests can find smaller amounts of the virus than antigen tests (which means that they are more sensitive and are better at being able to tell if the virus is in your body).
 So, RT-PCR tests may be used for older children and adults who tend to have less of the virus in their noses than infants and younger children.
 Samples are usually sent to a lab for testing.
-In certain cases, your provider may order a molecular test called a respiratory pathogens panel.
-This test checks for RSV and other respiratory viruses and bacterial infections at the same time.
+In certain cases, your health care provider may order a molecular test called a respiratory pathogens panel.
+This test checks for RSV and other respiratory viruses like those that cause the flu and COVID-19.

 Other names: respiratory syncytial antibody test, RSV rapid detection